promanenko/gigaspaces-sbp-jekyll/sqlserver-delta-server.markdown

 [<img src="/attachment_files/sqlserver-pic9.png" width="400" height="300">](/attachment_files/sqlserver-pic9.png)

 #### Step 15:
-If you would like to, you can change the frequency of updates thus (in program.cs)
+If you would like to, you can change the frequency of updates thus (in program.cs) using:
+{%highlight java%}
-a.	timer.Interval = 5000; //set interval of polling here
+timer.Interval = 5000; //set interval of polling here
+{%endhighlight%}